The Son of Mary

 Mark 6, 4

 The plural Greek word used refers to kinsfolk, relatives, or fellow countrymen.
-This same word is used by Luke in his account of the Annunciation which in the singular form specifically means a cousin: “And, behold, thy cousin (συγγενίς / syngenis) Elisabeth, she hath also conceived a son in her old age: and this is the sixth month with her, who was called barren” (Luke 1:36).
-Thus, Jesus apparently replies with his cousins (relatives or kin) in mind in response to what was said by those who were offended at him.
+This same word is used by Luke in his account of the Annunciation which in the singular form specifically means “cousin” in this instance: “And, behold, thy cousin (συγγενίς / syngenis) Elisabeth, she hath also conceived a son in her old age: and this is the sixth month with her, who was called barren” (Luke 1:36).
+And so, Jesus apparently replies with his cousins (relatives or kin) in mind in response to what was said by those who were offended at him.

-“Imitate her, holy mothers, who in her only dearly beloved Son set forth so great an example of maternal virtue;
+mothers, who in her only dearly beloved Son set forth so great an example